danilocolasso/slim-stock-market-poc/readme.md

 - Use timestamp on "time" column.
 I decided to use string to simplify
 - Unit and Integration Tests (I'm really sorry for not doing tests, I would like to and I know it.
 I do it everyday...)
 - Use RabbitMQ to send e-mails asynchronously

+## Notes
+I've never worked with Slim before, so I read about it and made it as good as possible.
+Using Laravel as inspiration.

 <h4 align="center">
     Made with ♡ by <a href="https://www.linkedin.com/in/danilocolasso/" target="_blank">Danilo Colasso</a>